mdbtxt1

 In your personal life, this standard corresponds to the "middle path" wisdom of Buddhism.
 According to the early teachings of the Buddhist leader Siddhartha Gautama, human suffering comes from three causes: Attachment (trying to get something specific because you believe it will free you from suffering), Aversion (deliberately avoiding something you believe will cause suffering) and Ignorance (falsely believing that specific things in the world have specific meaning).
 While it is impossible for the human mind to avoid the intellectual associations that are at the root of these three causes, a fair amount of benefit can be derived from being vigilantly aware of the three phenomena and actively, intentionally keeping them in check.
 By doing so one, lives by the core value Know When and How to Hold Back in one's personal life.

 An example of attachment and aversion is perfectionism.
 If you have given your best, but are dissatisfied with the results (regardless of the reasons behind the results being dissatisfactory) then you are being perfectionist.
 You are expecting more of yourself, and of the world, than is possible.
 Attachment to the "perfect" result, and aversion from the shortfall and the perceived causes of the shortfall, cause suffering which will undermine the enjoyment you get from the actual success you are having.
 Since perfectionism is a being rather than a doing, the path away from perfectionism begins with vigilant awareness.
+A great opportunity to test yourself for perfectionist tendencies is working for someone who requires you to "do each job completely".

-Relationship and Leadership
+Relationship

 In relationships, this core value suggests that you should remember to do more listening and asking than speaking.
 Most people forget to do that.
+This is a particularly notable issue for those with masculine personalities; and includes some components of the phenomenon of mansplaining: interrupting (particularly to redirect the conversation), saying what might be already known, saying what might be unrelated or irrelevant.

 Another version of the same thing, is to be aware of when the group is in "speaking personally without feedback" mode, and when they have switched to "problem solving together" mode.
 It is important to let a problem unfold through testimony of personal experience from all of the people involved, and let everyone be heard first, before anyone begins to address a solution.